tomersadeh123/SmartOrginaizer/README.md

 # SmartOrganizer
 to run this program you must run in the terminal of VS Code those commands :

-npm install node express cors moment-timezone googleapis @google-cloud/local-auth
+npm install node express cors moment-timezone googleapis @google-cloud/local-auth uuid

 after those run this command to start the program : node . or node index.js.